 Welcome to Golden Lung Tea.
-A natural tea for every day breathing and smokers.
+A natural powdered tea company from Portland, Oregon for every day tea lovers.
 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.

 Hi!
 My name is Geino Äotsch and this is my wife Rebekah.
 I was introduced to tea around the age of four.
 I can still recall the intrigue and excitement picking out the teas I wanted to drink.
 I have had a fascination with tea, perhaps more like an obsession with it, literally most of my life.
 Everything came together so well in this project, that even the front panel on our packaging is an actual x-ray of my lungs I happened to have lying around.

 Our proprietary Lung Powder blend was developed after researching herbal plants that have ancient expectorant, cough preventative, bronchial soothing, deep breathing, anti-anxiety properties.
 Our recipe includes 11 plants.
 As a powder, your body will absorb it all.
 Geared towards smokers, this tea is also good for anyone who’s breathing.

 This tea is an experience, so open up a bag and breathe it in!
 Mix ½ teaspoon in 8 ounces of water with a wood whisk or spoon.
 You can even add it to your favorite matcha.
 Enjoy this tea with deep breaths while creatively visualizing inhaling white smoke in and blowing black smoke out.
 Golden Lung Tea Smokers Tea and Lung Powder is great for finding your center the next morning after a night of drinking and smoking, for meditation, just before a run or even right before bed.
 There is no caffeine in this tea.